This recipe for walleye (pickerel) with bread and bacon butter stuffing is from episode 13 of Fish The Dish starring Spencer Watts.

 - Preheat the oven to 375˚F (190˚C)

-- Line a baking sheet with foil and spread some bacon butter in the middle of the foil.
+- Line a baking sheet with foil and spread about 1 tablespoon (15 ml) of the bacon-butter mixture in the middle of the foil.
 Lay the fish on top.
 Season the cavity.

-- Combine bacon butter and chilled stuffing.
-Stuff the fish and .
-Add a layer of remaining bacon butter to the top of the fish.
-Season with salt and pepper.
+- Combine remaining bacon-butter mixture and chilled stuffing.
+Stuff the fish and season with salt and pepper.
 Wrap foil around the fish.
 Place baking sheet in the oven until fish flakes easily when tested, and stuffing is moist with crusty edges, about 25 minutes.
 Let stand for 2 minutes before unwrapping (to help prevent skin from sticking).

 - Unwrap cooked fish and garnish with lemon wedges and oregano.